 If you do sign up for the 90-day trial, it’s worth noting that you will be asked for payment details, and you’ll need to remember to cancel before the 90-days is up, otherwise you’ll start to pay the monthly membership fee.

 What’s more, if you have recently bought, or been gifted, one of the best Fitbits, it’s likely that your new tracker will come with a longer Fitbit Premium trial membership.
 The Fitbit Charge 5, for example, comes with a six-month free trial, which allows you to use features like the electrocardiogram sensor (ECG) on the tracker.
-The Fitbit Sense also includes a six-month Premium membership, and the more affordable Fitbit Inspire 2 comes with a year of Fitbit Premium.
+The newly released Fitbit Inspire 3, Fitbit Sense 2, and Fitbit Versa 4 also all come with a six-month Premium membership.

 In order to use Fitbit Premium, you’ll need to download the Fitbit app, which is free on iOS (opens in new tab)and Android (opens in new tab).
 However, if you already own a Fitbit tracker, you’ll probably already have this on your phone.